 The Woder didn't do very well with the highly chlorinated water, with the test strips still maxing out when measuring the filtered water.
 However, the Woder did remove all of the chlorine from the less chlorinated water, with the strips failing to indicate anything.

-Unfortunately, the Woder's performance plummeted in this metric, with this filter failing to remove any of our sample mineral.
+Unfortunately, the Woder's performance plummeted in this metric, with this filter failing to remove any of our sample salt.
 Consequently, this filter earned a 1 out of 10 for its abysmal performance.
-We used table salt as our sample mineral, dissolving it into the water supply for our filters until our meter registered levels of about 445 ppm.
+We used table salt, dissolving it into the water supply for our filters until our meter registered levels of about 445 ppm.
 After running it through the Woder, we measured the filtered water, finding that the concentration remained unchanged.

 The Woder continued its lackluster performance in our taste tests, delivering a mediocre showing in each of the assessments in this metric, earning it a 4 out of 10.

 For the first test, we used already purified water for the supply of the filters, then had a panel taste the water after it had been filtered by the Woder.
 This was to see if the Woder added any unpleasant or unsavory flavors.
 It did, making clean water taste a bit stale and generally unpalatable to our water tasting judges.

 Next, we made a batch of exceptionally undrinkable water using chlorine bleach and salt, then ran it through the 10K-Gen3.
 It did improve the flavor a decent amount, but definitely didn't improve the test of the water to a level our panel considered to be drinkable.

 For the last metric of our review, we judged and scored the flow rate of each filter.
 The Woder actually had one of the highest of the group, earning it top marks and a 10 out of 10.
 We conducted a time trial with each filter to see how long it took to fill up a quart container.
 The Woder only took about 12 seconds — just a little bit more time than the standard faucet's 9 seconds.